-Contact Person for Special Education Referrals: The designated person to contact regarding options for a child experiencing learning difficulties or a referral for evaluation for special education services is Allen Reese at 279-3678.
+Contact Person for Special Education Referrals: The designated contact person regarding options for a child experiencing learning difficulties or a referral for evaluation for special education services is Allen Reese, or Melissa McDonough at 279-3678.
+For questions regarding post-secondary transitions, including the transition from education to employment, for students receiving special education services, contact the district's transition and employment designee through Robertson County Special Services, Rosemary Wilganowski.